 Oh yes!
 Make sure to place a call to action on your profile page.

 - DON’T FORGET THE CALL TO ACTION.

-Thinking about building strong personal brand identity is particularly important for a freelancer.
+Thinking about building a strong personal brand identity is particularly essential for a freelancer.
 By creating a compelling bio for your profile, you would have sold yourself to your buyers even before they place their orders.
-Your personal brand must suit and reflect your passion and interests or what you sell.
-To create an awesome bio for your profile for just a token, check it out here.
+Your brand must suit and reflect your passion and interests or what you sell.
+To create an impressive bio for your profile for just a token, check it out here.